Zest-Project/zest-app/README.md

     => heroku config:set NEW_ENV_VARIABLE_NAME="new_env_variable_value"

   or add using gui on the heroku website under settings for the app in config variables

+  *To test if the app builds, from zest-app run:

+    => heroku local

+  If the app builds:

       *To Deploy Automatically, from main branch run:

         => git push origin main

       *To Deploy Manually:

       if on a branch run:

         => git push heroku branchname:main

       else

         => git push heroku main